linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Probability Theory/Fat Tails, Scaling, and Stable Laws.md

 The estimation methods reviewed above are based on the behavior of maxima and upper order statistics; another methodology uses the points of exceedances of high thresholds.
 Estimation methodologies based on the points of exceedances require an appropriate model for the point process of exceedances that was defined in general terms previously in this entry.

-# ELIMINATING THE ASSUMPTION OF IID SEQUENCES
+# Eliminating the assumption of IID sequences

 In the previous sections we reviewed a number of mathematical tools that are used to describe fat-tailed processes under the key assumption of IID sequences.
 In this section we discuss the implications of eliminating this assumption.
 However, in finance theory the assumption of stationary sequences of independent variables is only a first approximation; it has been challenged in several instances.
 Consider individual price time series.
 The autocorrelation function of returns decays exponentially and goes to near zero at very short-time horizons while the autocorrelation function of volatility decays only hyperbolically and remains different from zero for long periods.
 In addition, if we consider portfolios made of many securities, price processes exhibit patterns of cross correlations at different time-lags and, possibly, cointegrating relationships.
 These findings offer additional reasons to consider the assumption of serial independence as only a first approximation.